HKUST-Aerial-Robotics/TimeOptimizer/README.md

 ## 6.Visualization the results
 The entire pipeline is : setting waypoints -> generating spatial trajectory -> time optimization -> publishing commands (position, velocity, acceleration).
 Commands can be viewed in rviz.
-Then, if you want to plot data of the final trajectory, plese run:
+Then, if you want to plot all commands of the final trajectory, plese run:
 ```
   roscd time_optimizer
   sudo chmod +x draw.py